BSC Glasgow FC Disability Policy

 The purpose of this policy it to ensure that BSC Glasgow complies with the Equality Act 2010 and to ensure that disabled people falling within the definition of the Act are treated equally and fairly.

 In line with the Equality Act 2010, in this policy:

 - DISABILITY refers to a physical or mental impairment which has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.

 - DISABLED PERSON refers to a person with such a disability.

 - DISCRIMINATION refers to treating someone with a disability less favourably than he/she would treat others whonmj have no disability, and that treatment cannot be shown to be justified in relation to the activities or circumstances involved.

-Club Policy covering Part III (The provision of goods, services and facilities) of the Disability Discrimination Act
+Club Policy covering Part III (The provision of goods, services and facilities) of the Equality Act 2010

 - The Club is committed to ensuring that its disabled supporters and customers have as full access as is reasonably possible to make to all goods, services and facilities provided or offered to the public by the Club.